Capture of Combles: 25 September

-The 1/1st London skirmished with the German garrison in the wood around a derelict tank and further to the right the 1/5th London (Rifle Brigade) and the 1/9th London (Queen Victoria's Rifles) kept the German troops in the sunken road to Combes and Combles Trench pinned down.
-Two tanks attached to the 56th Division, remained at an assembly point in a dip west of Leuze Wood and the three allotted to the 5th Division followed up the advance but two bogged down and the third was sent back from Morval.
+The 1/1st London skirmished with the German garrison in the wood around a derelict tank and further to the right the 1/5th London (London Rifle Brigade) and the 1/9th London (Queen Victoria's Rifles) kept the German troops in the sunken road to Combes and Combles Trench pinned down.
+Two tanks attached to the 56th (1/1st London) Division, remained at an assembly point in a dip west of Leuze Wood and the three allotted to the 5th Division followed up the advance but two bogged down and the third was sent back from Morval.
 By midnight the 168th Brigade had established observation posts with an excellent view over the northern exits of Combles and the brigade was directed to work round the north side of Combles and cut off the route to Morval.
 The 167th Brigade had advanced past the derelict tank and entered the wood and all the sunken road and Combles Trench had been captured by the 169th Brigade.

 At 10:40 p.m. a party from the London Scottish began to probe south along the light railway towards Combles and by dawn was within 500 yd.
-At 3:30 a.m. the Rifle Brigade entered Combles and met French troops and as dawn broke the 56th Division began to consolidate a new line 1500 yd east of Combles, with the Germans beyond in Mutton Trench.
+At 3:30 a.m. the Rifle Brigade entered Combles and met French troops and as dawn broke the 56th (1/1st London) Division began to consolidate a new line 1500 yd east of Combles, with the Germans beyond in Mutton Trench.
 A further attack was planned with tank support then cancelled when the tanks failed to appear.
-A narrow gap remained through which the German garrison could escape and for the rest of the night, the 56th Division artillery fired a barrage at the exit to catch the fleeing troops.
+A narrow gap remained through which the German garrison could escape and for the rest of the night, the 56th (1/1st London) Division artillery fired a barrage at the exit to catch the fleeing troops.
 The German garrison began to withdraw from the village at 8:30 p.m. and by 10:00 p.m. most of the troops had escaped and improvised a new line west of Sailly.